Skip to Content

 2. Add the brown sugar and honey.
 Continue beating until well blended.

-3. Store in a covered container in the refrigerator.
-Brown sugar honey butter and also be frozen.
+3. Store covered in a small bowl or jar in the refrigerator.
+Brown sugar honey butter can also be frozen.
 We like to roll ours in a piece of plastic wrap in the shape of a tube and freeze it so it can be sliced for serving.

 We LOVE baking bread!
 You can find all of our bread recipes here!

-We really enjoyed these rolls, and even though I bake a lot of bread it reminded me that I need to make rolls more often.
+We really enjoyed these rolls, and even though I bake a lot of bread it reminded me that I need to make these brown bread dinner rolls more often.

 Sweet Molasses Brown Bread Rolls Recipe